vhvplatform/react-framework/docs/MICROSERVICES_DEVELOPER_GUIDE.md

 # Microservices Developer Guide

-Complete guide for developing, testing, and deploying microservices using the @longvhv framework with Kubernetes.
+Complete guide for developing, testing, and deploying microservices using the @vhvplatform framework with Kubernetes.

 ## Table of Contents